 Our new coral farm is growing fast.
 We hope to introduce our new range of zoanthids and coralymorphs to the market soon and we also have a few new surprises coming to volume in the next few months.
 Stay tuned for photos and more information on our developments with invertebrates.

-Traditionally giant clams have been a secure source of food for the Pacific Islands, however in more recent times a new demand was born in the ornamental market for these beautiful animals.
-These CITES listed species from the Tridacnae family include several varieties, with cultured T. maxima, T. squamosa, and T. derasa are already available at Biota this year.
-For next year we expect to harvest our first batch of T. crocea and T. gigas, the ever-elusive True Giant Clam.
+Traditionally, giant clams have been a secure source of food for the Pacific Islands, however in more recent times a new demand was born in the ornamental market for these beautiful animals.
+These CITES listed species from the Tridacnae family include several varieties, with cultured T. maxima, T. squamosa, and T. derasa, and T. crocea are already available at Biota this year.
+We’ve also been able to produce small batches of the newly described T. Noae as well as a hybrid T. squamosa x T. maxima we call the “Mimosa” clam.
+For next year we expect to harvest our first batch of T. gigas, the ever-elusive True Giant Clam.
 Our interest in the Tridacnae family is not limited to their culture as a product for export, but it extends towards conservation efforts in Palau and throughout the Pacific.